Contents hide

 Explanation: Adverbs of manner can be expressed through adverbial phrases or clauses, which can be placed at different positions in the sentence for stylistic or rhetorical effect.

-Adverb in phrasal verbs:
+Adverbs in phrasal verbs:

 Example: They turned down the music loudly.